 Karteron earned her J.D., with distinction, from Stanford Law School and her B.A., magna cum laude, from Harvard University.
 After clerking for Judge Marsha S. Berzon of the U.S. Court of Appeals for the Ninth Circuit, she was a litigation associate at the New York law firm of Fried, Frank, Harris, Shriver & Jacobson, LLP, as a recipient of the Fried Frank/LDF fellowship.

-She is a member of the board of the Clinical Legal Education Association and recipient of the M. Shanara Gilbert award from the American Association of Law Schools.
+She is a member of the boards of the Clinical Legal Education Association, ACLU of New Jersey, and Prisoners' Legal Servics of New York.
+She received the M. Shanara Gilbert award from the American Association of Law Schools in 2020.